tomual/website/README.md

 # CuteIgniter

-CodeIgniter with user authentication, Bootstrap 4 and HTML5 Boilerplate.
+CodeIgniter with user authentication and Boostrap 4.

 ## Features